andzaytsev/ironman/README.md

 System Requirements
 ===================
-Currently Ironman work only on OS X with XCode Command Line Tools installed.
++ Currently Ironman work only on OS X with XCode Command Line Tools installed.
++ Requires the python microframework flask.
+Can be installed by running `pip install flask`.

 Building
 ========